-More recently, the Institute for Human Development is focusing on the larger concepts of community inclusion through diversity, cultural competency, and social capital.
-Throughout the years, it has become increasingly apparent that our community members with developmental disabilities are also members of other underserved populations, whether defined by gender, race, or economic status.
-By focusing on community inclusion and social capital at the larger level, we are striving to improve overall quality of life for everyone.
+Throughout the years, it has become increasingly apparent that our community members with developmental disabilities also often belong to other underserved populations.
+By focusing on community inclusion and social belonging for all, we are striving to improve overall quality of life for everyone.

 The mission of UMKC Institute for Human Development is to develop partnerships for effective social change.